-Hywel Tudor is the deferred pensioner member of the EAPF having previously worked for the NRA and Environment Agency in Wales.
-He joined the Pensions Committee and Pension Board in 2015, having previously gained over 15 years' experience as a Pension Trustee on the Board of the Arts Council Retirement Plan.
-Hywel attended the three day LGPS Trustee Training Fundamentals course, and a number of other seminars and PMI conferences.
-A qualified accountant (FCMA, CGMA) with senior experience in the public, private and charity sectors, he was prior to retirement the Director of Finance & Resources for the Arts Council of Wales.
-He currently sits as the independent member of National Library of Wales Financial Planning Committee.
+Hywel Tudor is a deferred pensioner member of the EAPF having previously worked for the NRA and Environment Agency in Wales.
+Hywel joined the Pensions Committee and Pension Board in 2015, having previously gained over 15 years experience as a Pension Trustee on the Board of the Arts Council Retirement Plan.
+He has attended various pension training events including the three day LGPS Trustee Training Fundamentals course.
+Hywel is a qualified accountant (FCMA, CGMA) by profession with senior experience in the public, private and charity sectors.
+Prior to retirement he was Director of Finance & Resources for the Arts Council of Wales.

 Phil Lodge has been an active member of the LGPS since 1992 and joined the Pensions Committee in 2018.
-He has received general pension management training.
-Phil is currently Deputy Director of National Operations where he leads the planning, performance management, audit and risk programmes for the operational business.
-Phil has been a trustee of a number of charities and sat on the General Council of the Chartered Institution of Wastes Management (CIWM) for 12 years, and was South West Chair from 2005-2008, and elected a Fellow in 2012.
-He holds an Honours Degree in Science and Master's Degree in Business Administration.
+He has received general and LGPS pension management training.
+Phil is currently Deputy Director in National Operations where he leads the water company regulation, and the Water Resources, Water Quality and Evidence delivery programmes for the operational business.
+Phil has been a trustee of a number of charities and sat on the General Council of the Chartered Institution of Wastes Management (CIWM) for 12 years, was South West Chair from 2005-2008, and elected a Fellow in 2012.
+He holds an Honours Degree in Environmental Science and Master's Degree in Business Administration.
 Phil represents the Environment Agency's Executive on the Pensions Committee.